Juno Beach: Casualties

 Predictions of the casualties on Juno had been about 2,000 men, including 600 drowned.
 The 3rd Canadian Infantry Division suffered 340 men killed, 574 wounded and 47 taken prisoner.
 The Queen's Own Rifles suffered 143 casualties, the most of any battalion, the Royal Winnipegs 128, the North Shore 125 and the Regina Rifles 108.
 Of the landing craft used on the run-in to Juno, 90 of 306 were lost or damaged.
 Due to the lack of records for D-Day, casualties for the German 716th Infantry Division are unknown.
 Of the four German battalions numbering 7,771 men before the invasion, Richter reported that the equivalent of only one battalion—at 80 per cent strength—remained.
 At least one of the two conscript battalions of the 716th was reported to have fled.
 Richter also reported that 80 per cent of the divisional artillery had been destroyed or captured on D-Day, while only two gun batteries were intact west of the River Orne.
 By 9 June, the division had been reduced to a battlegroup of 292 officers and men.

 Commemoration

 The landing is commemorated today by the museum and memorial at the Juno Beach Centre in Courseulles-sur-Mer as well as exhibits at the Canadian War Museum and other Canadian military museums.
 One of the Sherman tanks that landed at Juno, the M4A3 Sherman Bomb, fought all the way into Germany and is today preserved at Sherbrooke, Quebec.
 In Bernières-sur-Mer, the owners of a house facing the beach hold memorial services yearly.
 The house is now named "Canada House".

+The last surviving member of the 48 Royal Marine Commandos who landed at Juno Beach is Dennis George Donovan.